 Why I don’t Uber

-There are a few reasons I don’t need to uber, with the primary reason that I typically don’t have a need for it.
+There are a few reasons I don’t uber, with the primary reason that I typically don’t have a need for it.
 I drive regularly and I’m more likely to give rides.
 That is not to say that I don’t have other reservations about ride-sharing services.